Home Warranty Options: A Complete Guide to Your Coverage Choices

 Retailer Appliance Protection Plans

 Retailers like Best Buy (Geek Squad Protection) and Home Depot (via Allstate) sell extended warranties on individual appliances at the point of purchase.
-These plans typically run 2–5 years, covering mechanical and electrical failures after the manufacturer's warranty ends.
-A 5-year plan from Home Depot on an appliance priced between $300–$450 runs roughly $95–$120 upfront.
-These plans are narrow by design — they cover one appliance at a time — but can be cost-effective for brand-new, high-value appliances.
+These plans typically run 2 to 5 years, covering mechanical and electrical failures after the manufacturer's warranty ends.
+These plans are narrow by design because they cover one appliance at a time, but they can be cost-effective for brand-new, high-value appliances.
 For a more detailed comparison, see our guide on home warranty vs extended warranty.

 Pincher's Pro Tip